-Proposals are reviewed by a single, international TAC based on scientific merit and guided by a list of evaluation criteria, established for each AO, but largely formulated prior to AO-1.
-This comittee consists of three panels covering the range of scientific topics relevant to INTEGRAL.
+A single, international TAC will review all proposals on their scientific merit.
+The TAC will be guided by a list of evaluation criteria, established for each AO, but largely formulated prior to AO-1.
+This committee consists of three panels covering the range of scientific topics relevant to INTEGRAL.